jonnonz1/nz-statute-book/acts/public/2006/evidence-act-2006.md

 ### Subpart 5 — Alternative ways of giving evidence

-### 102 Application
+### 102 General provisions are subject to provisions for specific situations
 Sections 103 to 106 (which provide for alternative ways of giving evidence) are subject to the following provisions (which deal with specific situations):
-  (aa) section 106A (which relates to family violence complainants):
+  (a) sections 106AA to 106B (which relate to family violence complainants):
+  (b) sections 106C to 106J (which relate to sexual case complainants or propensity witnesses):
-  (a) sections 107 to 107B (which relate to child witnesses in criminal proceedings):
+  (c) sections 107AA to 107B (which relate to child witnesses in criminal proceedings):
-  (b) sections 108 and 109 (which relate to undercover Police officers):
+  (d) sections 108 and 109 (which relate to undercover Police officers):
-  (c) sections 110 to 119 (which relate to anonymous witnesses).
+  (e) sections 110 to 118 (which relate to anonymous witnesses).

-### 102A Relationship of Courts (Remote Participation) Act 2010 to sections 103 to 106
+### 102A Relationship of Courts (Remote Participation) Act 2010 to this subpart
-Nothing in the Courts (Remote Participation) Act 2010 affects or limits the ability of— (a) a party to apply under section 103(1) for evidence to be given in an alternative way; or (b) a Judge to make directions under that subsection.
+Nothing in the Courts (Remote Participation) Act 2010 affects or limits the ability of— (a) a witness to give evidence, or a party to apply for evidence to be given, under a provision of this subpart; or (b) a Judge to make directions under a provision of this subpart.

 **General**